HYBRID EVENT: You can participate in person at Valencia, Spain or Virtually from your home or work.

 Biography:

-Axel H. Schönthal, PhD, is an Associate Professor in the Department of Molecular Microbiology and Immunology at the Keck School of Medicine of the University of Southern California (USC) in Los Angeles.
-He obtained his graduate degree at the University of Karlsruhe, Germany, followed by a postdoctoral stay at the University of California San Diego (UCSD) Cancer Center in La Jolla, California.
-He currently pursues the development of novel agents and novel delivery methods toward improved cancer therapy of brain-localized malignancies.
-As of 2022, he has authored about 200 scholarly articles and chapters, and has an H-Index of 50.
+Axel H. Schonthal, PhD, is Associate Professor in the Department of Molecular Microbiology and Immunology at the Keck School of Medicine of the University of Southern California (USC) in Los Angeles.
+He is also Associate Dean for Biomedical Masters Programs, and Faculty Fellow of the USC Center of Excellence in Teaching.
+He obtained his PhD from the University of Karlsruhe, Germany, and did his postdoc at the Cancer Center of the University of California in San Diego (UCSD).
+At USC, he pursues the development of novel anticancer agents and novel delivery methods to improve cancer therapeutic efficacy.
+As of 2024, he has authored over 200 scholarly articles and chapters with an H-Index of 53.

 Watsapp